GLOBAL MARKETS-Shares hit 2016 high, U.S. dollar holds recent gains

 By Rodrigo Campos

-NEW YORK, April 14 Stocks across the globe rose to their highest levels since late December on Thursday and the U.S. dollar gained for a third day running as investors embraced risk ahead of top policymaker and oil producer meetings.
+NEW YORK, April 14 Stocks across the globe rose to their highest levels of 2016 on Thursday and the U.S. dollar gained for a third day as investors embraced risk ahead of top policymaker and oil producer meetings.

-Wall Street stock indexes were little changed a day after the S&P 500 closed at its highest since early December.
-European shares added to substantial gains made on Wednesday and MSCI's gauge of stocks across the globe ended at its highest level of the year.

-"The (U.S. stock) market has rebounded nicely, but it's running into resistance," said Alan Gayle, director of asset allocation at RidgeWorth Investments in Atlanta.

 Singapore's normally conservative central bank unexpectedly eased its exchange-rate based monetary policy, at a time when several hundred economists polled by Reuters said economic growth and inflation across the globe will lose further momentum this year despite years of ultra-easy monetary policy.